-Dr. Olson: Many children in our survey, as well as our focus groups with boys who play violent games, said they played games to manage their feelings.
-This included playing games to help get my anger out, to forget
+Many children in our survey, as well as our focus groups with boys who play violent games, said they played games to manage their feelings.
+This included playing games to help get my anger out, to forget problems, to relax,

 The Los Angeles Times reports that the debate over what constitutes an "indecent" broadcast may come up before the Supreme Court this week.
 It would mark the first time in 30 years that the question has appeared before the court.